 A covered entity may not use or disclose PHI, except as permitted or required by the Privacy Rule section 164.524 (access) or 164.528 (accounting), to HHS for investigation or compliance application, health plan contact with enrollees, and provider contact with the patient.

 Authorization is required for uses and disclosures not otherwise permitted or required by the Rule.
 Covered entities must make reasonable efforts to limit the use or disclosure of and requests for PHI to the minimum amount necessary to accomplish the intended purpose.

 Notice & Other Individual Rights

-The Privacy Rule provides that an individual has a right to adequate notice of how a covered entity may use and disclose protected health info about the individual, as well as his or her rights and the covered entity’s obligations with respect to that info.
+The Privacy Rule provides that an individual has a right to adequate notice of how a covered entity may use and disclose protected health info about the individual, as well as their rights and the covered entity’s obligations concerning that info.
 Most covered entities must develop and provide individuals with this notice of their privacy practices.

-Providing the Notice: A covered entity must make its notice available to any person, who asks for it, and must prominently post, and make available its notice on any web site it maintains that provides info about its customer services or benefits.
+Providing the Notice: A covered entity must make its notice available to any person who asks for it.
+It must prominently post and make available its notice on any website it maintains that provides info about its customer services or benefits.
 A covered entity may email the notice to an individual if the individual agrees to receive an electronic notice.
 See 45 CFR 164.520(c) for the specific requirements for providing the notice.

-What is appropriate for one covered entity verses another will depend on the nature of the covered entity’s business, size, and resources.
+What is appropriate for one covered entity versus another will depend on the nature of the covered entity’s business, size, and resources.
 Each covered entity must analyze its own

-needs, compare those to the administrative requirements indicate here and implement a solution appropriate for their own environment.
+Compare those to the administrative requirements indicate here and implement a solution appropriate for their environment.

 - Privacy Policies & Procedures: develop and implement written privacy policies and procedures that are consistent with the Privacy